aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Someone will invite you to a Karaoke party.
+> 🥠 If you look back, you’ll soon be going that way.

 <a href="#"><img src="https://gbaas-readme.fly.dev/state?" alt="Game not loaded yet, wait a couple of seconds and refresh to play!" width="240" height="240" /></a>
 <br />